superjer/vimtutor-extended/README.md

 What you should have already did
 --------------------------------

 You should have already completed vimtutor.
-Just type `vimtutor` the command line to try it.
+Just type `vimtutor`on the command line to try it.
 It comes with Vim.